piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Why all of the definition setting at the outset?
 Because the more context you have going into the situation — the more clarity and the more consensus — the better you'll communicate.
 And the fewer misunderstandings you'll have.
 And the more likelihood you'll have of success.

+It's taken use quite a while to get here.

+The PIE methodology has been tested, refined, and proven in Portland over an eight-year period.
+During that time, the program implementing that methodology has fostered the growth of [a number of companies](http://www.piepdx.com/#press-section), such as AppFog, AppThwack, Cloudability, Little Bird, Lytics, Outdoor Project, Simple, Supportland/Placemaker, Switchboard, Uncorked Studios, and Urban Airship, to name a few.
+Our alumni have collectively attracted hundreds of millions of dollars in venture capital and created more than 1,000 well-paying employment opportunities in Oregon.
+Just as important, the program has helped educate a new generation of entrepreneurs — whether the businesses those entrepreneurs were originally pursuing have succeeded or not.

+And we don't want you to have to spend eight years recreating the wheel.

 Now that we've defined the terms of the types of players in the ecosystem — or those completely absent from the ecosystem — it's important to describe and define the environment in which your accelerator will exist.
 Otherwise, how will you know what you've got at your disposal?
 Or what's missing?

 ## Environmental scan